notofonts/noto-docs/src/miniarticles/NotoSansBrahmi.md

 # Noto Sans Brahmi

-Noto Sans Brahmi is a sanserif design for texts in the historical Brahmi script.
+Noto Sans Brahmi is a sans serif design for texts in the historical Brahmi script.

-Noto Sans Brahmi contains 257 glyphs, 5 OpenType features, and supports 117 characters: Brahmi.
+Noto Sans Brahmi contains 257 glyphs, 5 OpenType features, and supports 117 characters from the Unicode block : Brahmi.

 ## Supported writing systems